Vulci: Villa of the Cryptoporticus

 In the north-western part are thermal baths that were reduced from four to three rooms in the restructuring of the Augustan age.
-They are composed of a dressing room (apodyterium), a Turkish bath (laconicum) and a room for hot water bath (calidarium), covered with intact mosaic floors supported on columns of bricks to allow the circulation of hot air.
+They are composed of a dressing room (apodyterium), a heated air room (laconicum) and a room for hot water bath (calidarium), covered with intact mosaic floors supported on columns of bricks to allow the circulation of hot air.
 Areas immediately south of the baths were a general sector for services directly connected with the decumanus by a narrow private road.

 The underground part of the house, the cryptoporticus, is accessed via a corridor to the east of the peristyle covered by a well preserved barrel vault.
 The underground environment was ventilated and lit from 18 windows that open at the level of the garden above.
 The function of the underground complex was especially the preservation of products such as wine and oil that needed a suitable environment.

 Next to the north-western side of the domus is a series of rooms built probably in the Hellenistic age.
 It is a complex of two or more buildings of still uncertain date and use.
 They are characterised by the presence of works of canalisation and different types of paving, using brickwork, tiles and local stone.